Skip to main content

 3. Create a pull request to insert the honeytoken into the repository.

 It's important to note that the decision to merge each honeytoken into the main branch rests with the user, who must perform this action directly in the VCS.
-GitGuardian's role is limited to opening the pull request.
+GitGuardian's function is limited to opening the pull request.
 In any case, you should consider the honeytoken as deployed as soon as the pull request is created, since it is now visible in the git repository.

 info